codee-com/open-catalog/Checks/PWD006/README.md

 but none or  only a part of its data will be transferred because it is laid out non-contiguously in memory.

+### Actions

+Use OpenMP 4.5 *enter/exit data* execution statements to ensure that all the memory segments are copied to the memory of the accelerator device.

 ### Relevance

 The data of non-scalar variables might be spread across memory, laid out in non-